-- 1. Understand how DNA is responsible for genotypic differences between plants of the same species. - 2.
-Investigate techniques used in DNA technology: DNA sequence diversity and uniqueness, PCR, gel electrophoresis. - 3.
-Investigate and understand the process for gel electrophoresis including analyzing band pattern data.
+1. Understand how DNA is responsible for genotypic differences between predacious species.

+2. Investigate techniques used in DNA technology: DNA sequence diversity and uniqueness, PCR, gel electrophoresis.

+3. Investigate and understand the process for gel electrophoresis including analyzing band pattern data.

 In this lab you will examine an abridged version of a DNA analysis - PCR.
-During the exercise you will learn to analyze and compare a number of DNA fragments to determine which plants contain the same alleles for a given gene (homozygous).
+During the exercise you will learn to analyze and compare a number of DNA fragments to determine whether or not they are from the same predator organism.
 These fragments can be visualized through a process known as "gel electrophoresis."

 DNA is long double helix polymer that uses deoxyribose rings (sugars) and phosphate molecules as support in its backbone.
 Attached to the backbone are unique sequences of nucleotides which are often referred to as base pairs.
 There are two different types of nucleotides: purines and pyrimidines.
 Adenine (A) and Guanine (G) are both purines because they have two rings in their structures.
 Meanwhile, Thymine (T) and Cytosine (C) are pyrimidines because they have only a single ring in each of their structures.
 These nucleotides form a bond with their complementary base pair on the other strand of DNA.
 This is how the double helix structure is formed that resembles a spiral staircase.
 Each individual will have different sequences of A, T, G, and C in their DNA.
 There are highly similar and yet unique sequences of DNA that are used to identify humans by looking at the minute differences in their DNA.
 In this exercise, you will use several techniques to figure out if the DNA in any of the three samples matches up with the DNA of the unknown sample.
-In this exercise, you will use several techniques to figure out if the DNA in any of the three samples matches up with the unknown DNA sample.
+In this exercise, you will use several techniques to figure out if the DNA in any of the unknown DNA sample.